futzyunz/youtube-downloader-gui/README.md

-# youtube-downloader-gui
+# Youtube Downloader
-Youtube Downloader with simple GUI created using Tkinter package on python, supported by pytube, required FFMPEG to operate
+Youtube Downloader is a simple GUI used for code practice purpose using Tkinter package on Python, supported by Pytube package, required FFMPEG to operate.

+#### More Details Coming Soon...